About Michigan City Generating Station | Michigan

 NIPSCO has served residential and industrial customers across northern Indiana for decades.
 The plant’s operational lifespan covers most of the twentieth century and extends to the present—placing it squarely within the era when asbestos-containing materials dominated industrial thermal insulation, fireproofing, and equipment protection.

 Michigan City Generating Station did not exist in isolation.
-The Lake Michigan and Mississippi River industrial corridors shared the same construction trades workforce, the same insulation and equipment contractors, and the same asbestos-containing product suppliers throughout the mid-twentieth century.
-Workers who may have been exposed at Michigan City Generating Station frequently also worked at power plants and industrial facilities along the Mississippi River industrial corridor stretching through Missouri and Illinois—including Labadie Energy Center (Franklin County, MO), Portage des Sioux Power Plant (St. Charles County, MO), Rush Island Energy Center (Jefferson County, MO), Granite City Steel in Madison County, Illinois, and Shell Oil’s Roxana Refinery in Wood River, Illinois.
-AmerenUE’s Missouri facilities and the industrial complex at Monsanto’s St. Louis operations drew from the same regional labor pool and were allegedly supplied by many of the same asbestos-containing materials manufacturers.
+The Lake Michigan and Ohio River industrial corridors shared the same construction trades workforce, the same insulation and equipment contractors, and the same asbestos-containing product suppliers throughout the mid-twentieth century.
+Workers who may have been exposed at Michigan City Generating Station frequently also worked at power plants and industrial facilities along the Ohio River industrial corridor stretching through neighboring states—including comparable regional power stations (the region), comparable regional power stations (the region), comparable regional power stations (the region), regional steel operations in the region, and Shell Oil’s Roxana Refinery in Wood River, Illinois.
+AES Indiana’s Missouri facilities and the industrial complex at regional chemical operations’s Indianapolis operations drew from the same regional labor pool and were allegedly supplied by many of the same asbestos-containing materials manufacturers.

 - NESHAP compliance notifications and abatement records (documented in EPA ECHO enforcement data)